-Join us for a conversation on politics and press responsibility with Denver Post Editor Gregory Moore.
+A conversation on politics and press responsibility with Denver Post Editor Gregory Moore.
 David Lieb, Missouri Capitol correspondent for the Associated Press, will moderate the discussion.
-This event is part of the Gerald M. Boyd Lecture Series.
-The event is free and open to all.
-No registration required.
+This event was part of the Gerald M. Boyd Lecture Series.

 Time and location: